-If you own U.S. savings bonds that you want to donate to charity, you could cash them in and donate the proceeds, or you could have the bonds reissued to the trustee of a revocable living trust in which you are the income beneficiary and the charity is the remainder beneficiary after your death.
+You could cash them in and donate the proceeds, or you could have the bonds reissued to the trustee of a revocable living trust in which you are the income beneficiary and the charity is the remainder beneficiary after your death.
 But there's a simpler way-making a gift of the bonds in your will.